-A Master of Law is a degree that considerably enhances law graduates' career opportunities.
-The curriculum in most courses is designed so that students develop practical skills through which they can use legal theories, concepts and doctrines in real-world settings.
-The postgraduate programme prepares students for a challenging, enriching and rewarding career in the legal department and beyond.
+A Master of Law degree considerably enhances a law graduate's career opportunities.
+The curriculum in most courses is designed so that students develop practical skills for using legal theories, concepts, and doctrines in real-world settings.
+The postgraduate programme prepares students for a challenging, enriching, and rewarding career in the legal department and beyond.

 Best Universities to Study LLM in Ireland